-Happy Monday!
-I hope you guys had a great weekend!
-Last week I organized my closet…it was a combo of New Year organization and Spring cleaning and let me be first to tell you…it feels great to get a project like that behind you!
 Today I thought I’d share some of my best practices for purging, organizing and setting up your closet so that it is functional and beautiful.
 First things first…if you’re new here, when I first started my blog, I took on clients and organized their closets for them.
 I kept some of my favorite before and afters that you can check out here if you need some visual inspo!
-January is a great time to take on this project…as we start to mentally prepare for Spring, there’s no better time to give yourself a clean, fresh slate when it comes to your wardrobe!
+Fall is a great time to take on this project…as we start to mentally prepare for Winter, there’s no better time to give yourself a clean, fresh slate when it comes to your wardrobe!

 Step 1: Purge